sumitbinnani/behavior-cloning-steering-control/README.md

 * The training data can be augmented for brightness and hue jitter.
 * Random patch of black tiles can be overlayed on the training data to simulate shadow and make data less prone to the effect of the same.
 * The image cropping can be done as part of model to utilize CUDA acceleration
+* The model does not perform well with higher resolution even if the images are resized to current input size during preprocessing (mostly because of the additional lag due to extra preprocessing or the image resizing requires particular type of interpolation strategy so as to meet current input specifications).